sferrini/Swift-Community-Best-Practices/README.markdown

 ### Comments

 Comments should _not_ be used to disable code.
 Commented out code is dead code and pollutes your source.
 If you want to remove code but keep it around in case it's useful in the future you should be relying on git and/or your bug tracker.

+(TODO: Add section about doc comments with link to nshipster)

 ## Best Practices